connery-io/connery-sdk/README.md

 It lets you take any API and turn it into a standardized connector with built-in security and access controls.
 Once that's done, you can use this connector across different platforms.**

 There are many platforms around that allow you to connect different services together and build automation workflows.
-For example, No-Code platforms like Zapier and Make.
+For example, No-code platforms like Zapier and Make.
 Also, many AI-powered platforms are gaining momentum on the market — for instance, ChatGPT with its plugins, AI-powered chatbots, and agents.